 Professional home economist tips:

-- Use your favourite dark chocolate, raw dark chocolate is healthier but for this recipe I use Dove Dark™ 71% OR use the large chocolate bars available at your local grocery store that are from France.
-Loblaws carries one its a PC brand. cocoa mass dark chocolate.
-You’ll need two 100g bars, and from those two bars, you need 25 squares.
-And yes, of course you could use more, but then the calories and the fat grams go up, and as the mousse sets, it becomes too firm.
+- Use your favourite dark chocolate.
+I use the large chocolate bars available at your local grocery store that are from France.
+Loblaws carries a PC brand.
+If you don’t have a scale to weigh it, it need 25 squares.
+And yes, of course you could use more, but then the calories and the fat grams go up, and as the mousse sets, it becomes very firm and less like a mousse.
+Your call.

 - You can make this in a blender, but in all honesty, an immersion blender works better.